 - 6 tablespoons unsalted butter

 - 7 cups homemade chicken stock or canned chicken broth

 - 1 1/2 pounds carrots, peeled and cut into 1/2-inch pieces

 - 2 tablespoons fresh lemon juice

 - 3 tablespoons cream

-- Snipped fresh chives or parsley, for garnish
+- Snipped chives or flat-leaf parsley leaves, for garnish

 - 2. Add the stock, wine, and carrots.
 Bring the mixture to boiling over high heat.
 Reduce the heat to medium and simmer the mixture, uncovered, until the carrots are very tender, about 45 minutes.

 - 3. Puree the soup in the pot with a handheld immersion blender (or in batches in a food processor) until smooth and creamy.
 Season with the lemon juice and curry powder; add salt and pepper to taste.